Texas Survey Guide

 Terrain and Access

-The county's terrain of North Texas Blackland Prairie transitioning to the Cross Timbers; Lake Lewisville and Lake Ray Roberts are major water features; Elm Fork of the Trinity River drains through the county directly affects field time.
-Properties with challenging access, dense vegetation, or steep grades require more effort to locate original survey monuments.
+North Texas Blackland Prairie transitioning to the Cross Timbers, Lake Lewisville and Lake Ray Roberts are major water features, and elm fork of the trinity river drains through the county.
+These conditions directly shape field access and the effort required to locate original survey monuments.

 Deed History and Record Research